-If NoSplash=0, then the splash (opening introduction) screens are used at Startup of OnScreen.
-If NoSplash=1, then the intro screens are not used, and OnScreen opens as previously configured.
-This option can be initiated at run-time / via a shortcut by adding the -NoSplash option to the command line. (e.g. "C:\Program Files\ONSCREEN\ONSCREEN.EXE -NoSplash")
+If NoSplash=0, then the splash (opening introduction) screens are used at Startup of OnScreen with CrossScanner.
+If NoSplash=1, then the intro screens are not used, and OnScreen with CrossScanner opens as previously configured.
+This option can be initiated at run-time / via a shortcut by adding the -NoSplash option to the command line. (e.g. "C:\Program Files\OnScreen with CrossScanner\ONSCREEN.EXE -NoSplash")